 TRICARE (as opposed to TRICARE for Life) will pay for durable medical equipment when a doctor has determined the item is medically necessary.
 However, there are certain exceptions.
 For individuals that reside in nursing homes, typically the facility will provide the DME as part of their coverage (and therefore TRICARE will not).
 Items considered to contain features that may be desirable but are not necessary are excluded.
 For example, a walker with rollers and a handbrake might be excluded while a standard walker might be covered.
 Duplicate items are excluded as well, unless they serve as a fail-safe for life support.

-CHAMPVA for Life (CFL) is a Veterans Administration health insurance program for aging persons 65+ years old who are family members of permanently disabled veterans or of those killed in the line of duty.
+CHAMPVA for Life (CFL) is the VA health insurance program for aging persons 65+ years old who are family members of permanently disabled veterans or of those killed in the line of duty.
 To be eligible for CFL, one cannot also be eligible for TRICARE for Life.
 CFL serves as the secondary payer to minimize out-of-pocket expenses by covering the Medicare’s coinsurance and deductibles.
-Medicare Part B covers the cost of durable / home medical equipment with a 20% co-payment.
-CHAMPVA for Life covers Medicare co-payments and therefore will assist in paying for durable medical equipment.
+Medicare Part B covers the cost of durable / home medical equipment, which is approved by Medicare.
+CFL covers the 20% co-payment for which Medicare will not pay.

 Pensions, such as the Aid and Attendance Program, provide cash assistance to those veterans that meet the income limits.
 This financial assistance can be used towards any purpose the veteran chooses including the purchase of durable medical equipment and supplies not otherwise provided.